(1) "Commissioner" means the Commissioner of Financial Institutions of this state.

 (3) Fraudulently structures or attempts to fraudulently structure a transaction in violation of section eleven of this article.

 (b) An offense under this section is a felony.

-(c) Any officer, director, employee or agent of any licensee or any other person guilty of any felony offense as provided in this section shall, upon conviction thereof, be imprisoned in the penitentiary not less than one nor more than five years and also, in the discretion of the court, may be fined up to ten thousand dollars for each violation.
+(c) Any officer, director, employee or agent of any licensee or any other person guilty of any felony offense as provided in this section shall, upon conviction thereof, be imprisoned in the penitentiary not less than one nor more than five years and also, in the discretion of the court, may be fined up to $10,000 for each violation.
 Each transaction in violation of this article and each day that a violation continues is a separate offense.